Nidaoke/Encrypted-Messaging-Service-CEN3031/README.md

   * **/home** Goes to the message home page
   * **/profile** Goes to profile page for personal account editing
   * **/forget** Goes to the forget-password page to reset password and authentification
+  * For backend routes (on localhost:9000), please see the Backend API section of the most recent sprint documentation.